jake-paul-vs-anthony-joshua-broken-jaw-cbs-sports-boxing-dec-19-2025-netflix.jpg

-Anthony Joshua's sixth-round knockoutt of Jake Paul fell short of being a memorable highlight, but he likely sent Paul home with a sizeable medical bill.
-Paul claimed Joshua broke his jaw in his Netflix main event, a claim supported by a close-up of his teeth.
+Anthony Joshua's sixth-round knockout of Jake Paul fell short of being a memorable highlight, but he likely sent Paul home with a sizeable medical bill.
+Joshua broke Paul's jaw in his Netflix main event.

 Many analysts believed it would be a miracle if Paul lasted more than two rounds against Joshua.
 On Friday, Paul eluded the two-time unified heavyweight champion long enough to see a sixth round.
 Along the way, Joshua knocked down Paul four times before finishing him.